Mozer/wav2lip_extension/README.md

 8. Now you can run stt server with wss support, click Start Transcription.
 If you want to work it faster, try with a cuda gpu.
 But CPU is also fast (it takes ~2 seconds to transcribe)
 9. Double click `\SillyTavern\public\scripts\extensions\third-party\wav2lip_extension\patch_silly_tavern.py` to patch 2 files in \Extension-Speech-Recognition\
 10. Silly Tavern GUI ->  Extensions -> Speech Recognition -> Select Speech-to-text Provider as "streaming", set your language, set desired "Message mode" (I prefer "Auto send").
 You are good to go.
+11. If SillyTavern lost connection with STT server, you can switch Provider to "none" and back to "streaming", it will reconect the wss connection (or just hit F5).